IGBAH - Special Education - Evaluation Procedures**

 - Home schooled;

-- Attending private (religious or secular) school located within the boundaries of the district;
+- Resident and nonresident students, including residents of other states, attending private school (religious or secular) located within the boundaries of the district;

 - Attending a public charter school located in the district;

-- Below the age of compulsory school attendance; or
+- Below the age of compulsory school attendance who are not enrolled in a public or private school program; and

-The district is responsible for evaluating and determining eligibility for special education services for school age children.
-The district is responsible for evaluating children who may be eligible for Early Intervention/Early Childhood Special Education (EVECSE) services.
+The district is responsible for evaluating and determining eligibility for special education services for school -age children.
+The district is responsible for evaluating children who may be eligible for early intervention/early childhood special education (EI/ECSE) services.
 The district’s designated referral and evaluation agency is responsible for determining eligibility.

 Before conducting any evaluation or reevaluation, the district: